-- (1) The Master's examination should be taken during the prescribed period of study, although it can be taken at the latest within four semesters of the prescribed period of study ending.
-The details are regulated in § 13 sub-paragraph 3. - (2) Module examinations should be taken in the semester in which the courses of the module finish, as scheduled in the study schedule.
-As long as proof of the necessary admission requirements (§ 6) is produced, module examinations can also be taken beforehand. - (3) The candidate is duly informed about the arrangement of the coursework and examinations to be rendered and about the dates on which they should be rendered as well as informed of their results. - (4) Deadlines for issuing of the topic of the Master' thesis as well as its submission are regulated in § 19 sub-paragraphs 3 and 6.
+(1) The Master's examination should be taken during the prescribed period of study, although it can be taken at the latest within four semesters of the prescribed period of study ending.
+The details are regulated in § 13 sub-paragraph 3.

+(2) Module examinations should be taken in the semester in which the courses of the module finish, as scheduled in the study schedule.
+As long as proof of the necessary admission requirements (§ 6) is produced, module examinations can also be taken beforehand.

+(3) The candidate is duly informed about the arrangement of the coursework and examinations to be rendered and about the dates on which they should be rendered as well as informed of their results.

+(4) Deadlines for issuing of the topic of the Master' thesis as well as its submission are regulated in § 19 sub-paragraphs 3 and 6.

-- (5) It is assumed that students acquire an average of 30 credit points in each semester.
-Students that by the start of the third semester have not passed any module examinations should take part in a consultation at the Departmental Student Advisory Service in the third semester. - (6) Expectant mothers, parents of minors, disabled students and chronically ill students can make an application to the Examination Board for individual deviations from the study schedule.
-For this a doctor's certificate can be requested. - (7) Students who have not rendered any credit points of the degree program within 4 semesters will be exmatriculated.
+(5) It is assumed that students acquire an average of 30 credit points in each semester.
+Students that by the start of the third semester have not passed any module examinations should take part in a consultation at the Departmental Student Advisory Service in the third semester.

+(6) Expectant mothers, parents of minors, disabled students and chronically ill students can make an application to the Examination Board for individual deviations from the study schedule.
+For this a doctor's certificate can be requested.